Delivering lectures online in real time

 Teaching remote and in-class simultaneously

-Some instructors plan to deliver lecture in the classroom and in Zoom simultaneously.
+Some instructors plan to deliver lectures in the classroom and in Zoom simultaneously.
 While many classrooms have equipment to use Zoom, they are not necessarily configured for a hybrid delivery mode.
 Most microphones in classrooms are intended to capture the instructor’s voice, and the camera faces the instructor at the teaching station.
 Any questions or conversations from students are not audible or visible to people attending remotely.
 Additionally, students in class cannot hear or see students attending remotely.
 So that all students can hear all information, we recommend that you repeat (into your microphone) any questions from students and provide a summary of any dialogue that occurs.

 Did you find it helpful?